Sweet Dreams: Post-Mastectomy Sleepwear

 Our team consisted of apparel designer scholars (including myself) from Toronto Metropolitan University and research scientists from Princess Margaret Hospital.
 We aimed to design comfortable, attractive sleepwear that provided camouflaging features to promote a positive self-image for women who have had surgery related to breast cancer.
 To do this we needed to gain a deeper understanding of the clothing-related needs of this cohort.

-In this project I coordinated focus groups, conducted phone interviews, conducted usability tests, transcribed audio recordings, co-developed sleepwear designs, created technical illustrations, drafted sewing patterns, and produced garment prototypes.
+In this project I coordinated focus groups, conducted phone interviews, conducted usability tests, transcribed audio recordings, thematically analyzed qualitative data, co-developed sleepwear designs, created technical illustrations, drafted sewing patterns, and produced garment prototypes.

 It was essential to speak with women who have had a mastectomy or lumpectomy to empathize and understand their needs, but our team recognized that doing this would put participants in a vulnerable position because it may be distressing for them to revisit the emotional trauma they experienced during their cancer treatment and surgery.
 One of our team leaders was a cancer survivor; this gave us some insight into how to approach these delicate conversations.